pauly/lightwaverf/README.md

     lightwaverf lounge light on

 The first time you try to pair a device from the computer look out for the "pair with this device" message on the wifi link lcd screen, and click the button to accept.

+## how to install on your raspberry pi
+sudo apt-get update
+sudo apt-get upgrade
+yes | sudo apt-get install git-core ruby git clone git@github.com:pauly/lightwaverf.git # you don't need much from here, but have the whole source anyway cd lightwaverf && crontab cron.tab # set up the timer and energy monitor sudo gem install lightwaverf # or build the gem locally if *say* rubygems.org is down! see below cp lightwaverf-config.yml && vi ~/lightwaverf-config.yml # and put in your rooms and devices lightwaverf dining lights on # pair one of your devices like you would with any remote control

+## how to build the gem from the source
+gem build lightwaverf.gemspec
+sudo gem install ./lightwaverf-0.2.1.gem # or whatever the latest version is